 - From June 1 – September 28, Kids Corner on The Plaza at CityCenter welcomes little ones for outdoor story time, singing, and fun with DC Public Library.

 Mini Trains, Carousels, Mini Golf, & a Ferris Wheel!

 These extra delights bring even more fun to several parks around the area that are already great outdoor places to hang with the kids.

-- The Miniature Train and Ovid Hazen Wells Carousel at Wheaton Regional Park started taking guests for spins in early May and will continue daily through August 30 (limited times after that).
+- The Miniature Train and Ovid Hazen Wells Carousel at Wheaton Regional Park started taking guests for spins in early April on weekends and will be open daily June 1 through August 28 (limited times after that).
 Hours are 10am – 6pm Monday to Friday, and 10am – 7pm Saturday & Sunday.

 All the world’s an outdoor stage at these venues that present entertainment especially for children throughout the summer.